spinnylights/vulkan-notes/vulkan_notes.md

 color data.
 In the other shading stages, they're just used to pass data in from earlier stages and out to later ones.

+You have to provide `location` qualifiers either explicitly or implicitly for all the inputs and outputs you declare yourself (i.e. those that aren't built-in).

 `location` can be used with variable declarations, block declarations, and block member declarations.  `component` should be paired with `location` if used, and can only be used with